Social media can make a small dedicated group seem like a majority, when it is not

 The people making this type of statement are biased towards manual repair.
 And why wouldn’t they be?
-They get paid to do it!
+It’s what they know how to do best, and overlays are relatively new tools that they have not chosen to learn.
 The reasoning behind much of the content on the “fact sheet” website is quite similar to an issue society has encountered many times.
-People get worried if it seems like their jobs might be replaced by automation.
+People get worried by innovations, and may even be concerned that their jobs might be replaced.

 Throughout history, automation has improved the lives of everyone when it comes to food production, medical research, shipping, and many other industries.
 Sometimes jobs are lost (there aren’t too many buggy whip makers or shoe cobblers around anymore), but advances lead to new job opportunities.
 For example, much of the advertising we see online is automated, but there are experts now who optimize how companies spend their digital advertising dollars.
 These jobs were unheard of just a short time ago.
 The same is true for AI and digital accessibility.

 Plus, the AI used for accessibility is improving every day.
 If people can make cars that drive themselves, then surely AI that makes reliable accessibility possible for websites isn’t far behind (if not already just as or more advanced).

 Here’s a funny fact – Full compliance cannot be achieved with any single solution.
 Period.
 If an expert manually makes a website fully accessible, it will only stay that way for a short time.
 As soon as new content gets added by someone who is not an accessibility expert (which, let’s be real, is most content on the internet), accessibility problems are introduced.